patmorin/patmorin.github.io/_projects/layered-partitions.md

   There exists $f:\N\to\N$ such that, for any $c$-good graph $G$, there exists a graph $H$ with $\tw(H)\le f(c)$ and a path $P$ such that $G$ is isomorphic to a subgraph of $H\boxtimes P$.
 </div>

-We could also weaken this conjecture to drawings with the following property: Each crossing $(e_1,e_2,p)$ can be charged to one of $e_1$ or $e_2$ in such a way that each edge of $G$ is assigned at most $k$ crossings.
-Update: David Wood points out that the ability to direct crossings in this way already has a a name: [$k$-gap planarity](https://www.sciencedirect.com/science/article/abs/pii/S0304397518303670), and is equivalent to the statement ``every subgraph of the crossing graph has degree at most $2k$.''
+I thought we could weaken this conjecture to drawings with the following property: Each crossing $(e_1,e_2,p)$ can be charged to one of $e_1$ or $e_2$ in such a way that each edge of $G$ is assigned at most $k$ crossings.
+However, David Wood points out that the ability to direct crossings in this way already has a name: [$k$-gap planarity](https://www.sciencedirect.com/science/article/abs/pii/S0304397518303670), and is equivalent to the statement ``every subgraph of the crossing graph has degree at most $2k$.''
 So this version is equivalent (up to a factor of 2) to the definition of $k$-good.
 This is all explained in Footnote 6 in [this paper](https://arxiv.org/pdf/2009.12989.pdf).

 ## The structure of sparse hereditary graph families